shlomiv/xushi/README.md

 xushi
 =====

-an attempt at implementing an async, distributed prefix map, based on XUS
+an attempt at implementing an async prefix map in scala (over sockets), based on XUS